-The course consists of three three-hour lessons and is fiven each semester.
-In the course, you will develop grading criteria for your course and discuss these with other students and teachers of the class.
+The course consists of four meetings and is given in period 4 every year.
+In the course, you will develop grading criteria and assessment for your course and discuss these with the other course participants and the teachers of the course.
 The course is in the field of Higher Education and accounts for 1.5 higher education credits.
 The course has been held since 2012, and is free to attend.

 The course teacher and examinator is Viggo Kann, professor of Computer Science at the EECS school.
 He has several years of experience in using grading criteria.
-Other contributors to the course are Veine Haglund, master student at the CL-program, Hans Havtun, teacher at KTH and pedagogical developer, and Emma Lundkvist, expert at grading criteria from the University of Uppsala.
+Other contributors to the course are Camilla Björn, doctoral student in computer science education, Hans Havtun, teacher at KTH and pedagogical developer, and Emma Lundkvist, expert at grading criteria from the University of Uppsala.